Materials-Data-Science-and-Informatics/metador-core/ardiem_container/ih5/PATCH_THEORY.md

-# Design of IH5 datasets
+# Design of IH5 records

 This document describes the motivation and design of the "Immutable HDF5" (IH5) format.
 The IH5 format is a HDF5-based format for the storage of data solving the following core
-problem: **Updating an existing dataset without modifying the original HDF5 file**.
+problem: **Updating an existing record without modifying the original HDF5 file**.

 This requirement arises in the context where research data is stored in archival repositories.
-Often, these do not allow mutation of the files, and even if they do, for large datasets uploading the whole dataset again due to a minor change is not a satisfying solution due to possible time and bandwidth limitations.
+Often, these do not allow mutation of the files, and even if they do, for large records uploading the whole record again due to a minor change is not a satisfying solution due to possible time and bandwidth limitations.

-To solve this problem, IH5 is modelled around the idea that instead of a single HDF5-file forming a dataset, a collection of HDF5 files form a dataset.
-One of these files will be the initial dataset, while all other files are subsequent patches, i.e. smaller files tracking only the changes that are applied to the data (instead of being a full updated copy of the data).
+To solve this problem, IH5 is modelled around the idea that instead of a single HDF5-file forming a record, a collection of HDF5 files form a record.
+One of these files will be the initial record, while all other files are subsequent patches, i.e. smaller files tracking only the changes that are applied to the data (instead of being a full updated copy of the data).

-At the same time, we want to abstract away the technical details from the user and give them an interface such that a multi-file patch-based dataset can be accessed for both reading and writing in mostly the same way as a regular single HDF5 file, while the required patch creation and interpretation happens behind the scenes.
+At the same time, we want to abstract away the technical details from the user and give them an interface such that a multi-file patch-based record can be accessed for both reading and writing in mostly the same way as a regular single HDF5 file, while the required patch creation and interpretation happens behind the scenes.